Actindo-AG/Documentation/Adyen/UserInterface/01a_Connections.md

 - *Merchant account*

 - ![Toggle](../../Assets/Icons/Toggle.png "[Toggle]") *MIT fraud check*
-   Enable this toggle if you do not trust the *Adyen* fraud check and want to do your own.
+   Enable this toggle if you want to do your own fraud check.